Susquehanna River Arts

 A cooperative project between the Columbia-Montour Visitors Bureau, the Susquehanna River Arts Artists and the Bloomsburg University Celebrity Artist Series brought together 19 of the Susquehanna River Arts Artists who’ve created 18 individual tiles that together created the vision, CONFLUENCE.
 Click here for more detailed information, video and photos of this 7’ X 62’ project.

 Meet the Susquehanna River Arts Artists

 Dave has been photographing since 1990.
 Dave's love of nature and outdoor activities such as mountain biking, white water rafting, hiking and skiing have inspired Dave's images of nature.
-Often Dave is drawn to bold and empowering subjects for the focus of his images.
+Oftentimes, Dave is drawn to bold and empowering subjects for the focus of his images.
 Sometimes turning delicate objects into the main subject creates a more powerful image.
 While viewing Dave's images, the viewer should not be afraid to seek and interpret his or her own personal metaphors within each work.
 To Dave, photography is a medium that is personal, metaphysical, existential and poetic all at once and he encourages everyone to look within to find their own artistic truths.
 Each image is more then just an image if you take the time to look.
 Besides note cards Dave also offers wall art custom printed in almost any size you may desire.
-Follow Me on Facebook!
+Follow Him on Facebook!